East Side, Milwaukee: The Lower East Side

 The Lower East Side is a neighborhood North of Downtown and East of Riverwest.
 It is bounded by the Milwaukee River on the west, Lake Michigan on the east, North Avenue on the north and State Street on the south.
 Brady Street itself runs west from Prospect Avenue (overlooking the Lake) to Water Street.

 In the 1880s, Brady Street became a commercial district of Yankee and German owned shops.
 Regano's Roman Coin, one of the original Pabst tied house taverns, is still located on Brady Street, though the vintaged beer signs outside read "Blatz".
 This tavern was built in 1890 and is unique in that it was designed by architect Otto Strack, who also designed Milwaukee's Pabst Theater.
 Today, Lower East Side is filled with coffee houses, nightclubs, restaurants, vintage clothing, and thrift stores.

 Lower East Side is often associated with being once the heart of Milwaukee's Italian community, even being called "Milwaukee's Little Italy".
 But before World War II, it was largely home to Polish immigrants.
 In fact, historic St. Hedwig's Roman Catholic Church, a long-time Polish church, which was built in 1871, stands at the corner of Brady Street and Humboldt Avenue.
 In the 1960s, Italians and other assimilated groups began to leave the neighborhood for the suburbs, while the hippies and other bohemians moved in.
 The 1980s saw blight, neglect and decay, but now the area has been revitalized and has become a model for New Urbanism.
-Starting in the late 1990s, most of the bohemian population moved to Riverwest and Bay View.
-But this neighborhood still exhibits a strong, albeit upscale, independent flair.
-For instance, the annual Brady Street festival in July brings together the neighborhood in block party fashion.

 East Village

 The East Village is a term for the Lower East Side area on the east bank of the Milwaukee River north of Brady Street, from Humboldt Avenue east to Warren Avenue.
 Most of the neighborhood makes up the Brewers Hill Historic District, which is listed on the National Register of Historic Places.

 It includes Caesar's Park, Pulaski Playground, and Wolski's Tavern.
-The area was a traditional working-class neighborhood inhabited by Polish-Americans, including many Kaszubs; the architecture includes a number of Polish flats and other forms of modest housing.
+The area was a traditional working-class neighborhood inhabited by Polish-Americans, including many Kashubians; the architecture includes a number of Polish flats and other forms of modest housing.